tensorflow/ngraph-bridge/README.md

 ## Classify an image

 Once you have installed nGraph bridge, you can use TensorFlow to train a neural network or run inference using a trained model.
+The only change required to a scipt is adding
+    import ngraph_bridge

 Use `infer_image.py` in the [examples] directory to classify an image.
+Note: The script downloads the inceptionV3 model and sample image.

     python infer_image.py